 All of you will know that good planning is half the job done.
 The idea of this post was to help you do the same.
 Over the years I have seen that students kind of go into a hibernation-mode post the CAT to wake up only in June-July, all kicked and pumped up to crack both tests.

-As most of my students know I took the GMAT for the second time in June 2017 (my first attempt was in 2008) and scored a 770.
+As most of my students know I took the GMAT for the second time in June 2017 and scored a 770 (my first attempt in 2008 yielded a 750)

 From my personal experience of taking and teaching for these tests, I know that each test deserves to be respected and prepared for in its own right.
 Relying on a carry-over of prep from one test to the other is not going to result in great scores and there is no point in taking a test that costs $250 if one does not prep for it with the focus it deserves.